-Separate a small amount of hair (about ¼ inch thick) towards the front of the head.
-We recommend a section right above the ear because it can be easily hidden.
+We recommend separating a small amount of hair (1/4 inch thick) right over the ear because it can be easily hidden.
 Hair closer to the back of the head tends to be darker and may provide misleading results.
-It is also important that you don’t cut the hair to be tested off the head as this can change the results.
+No need to cut any hair off your head as this can provide inaccurate results.

-Pro Tip: Use a small rubber band to separate the lock of hair so that the rest of your hair doesn’t get color on it!
+Pro Tip: Use a small rubber band or clip to separate the lock of hair so that the rest of your hair doesn’t get color on it!

 Apply mixture to your strand of hair (lock of hair from root to tip) and leave it on for the appropriate amount of time.